Phoenix pay system: Causes

 There have been several causes put forward for Phoenix's problems.
 Government managers have blamed the lack of training for employees, particularly those in the new Miramichi pay centre.
 Federal unions have blamed IBM, drawing comparisons with the 2010 Queensland Health payroll problems, which also involved IBM, and eventually cost $1.2 billion.
 The former Conservative government has been blamed for cutting employees too quickly and under-spending on training.
 The Liberal government has been blamed for rolling out the system too quickly and ignoring warning signs.

 Replacement

 In May 2019 the federal government named three companies that will compete to replace the Phoenix pay system.
 In 2018, the government had announced a plan to eventually scrap Phoenix, but only after a new system with improved technology is put in place.
 The new system needs to be adjustable and able to change with new technology and government needs, contrasting the Phoenix pay system which had to be adapted frequently.

-The three companies chosen to compete as the replacement are as follows: Ceridian (a Toronto-based pay systems specialist with offices across Canada), SAP (a German multinational that creates business management software), and Workday (a Californian cloud applications provider).
+The three companies chosen to compete as the replacement are as follows: Ceridian (a US-based pay systems specialist with offices across Canada), SAP (a German multinational that creates business management software), and Workday (a US-based cloud applications provider).
 All three companies were on a short list of five vendors released in 2018.